 in 5 steps!

-1. Find a small business owner you want to advertise – Pick a partner and explain that you will be driving phone leads to his or her number.
+1. Find a small business owner you want to advertise: Pick a partner and explain that you will be driving phone leads to his or her number.

-2. Acquire a unique phone number from Nimbata and place this on the ad or your listing – This can be done using Google Ads and/or other lead generation sources.
+2. Acquire a unique phone number from Nimbata and place this on the ad or your listing: This can be done using Google Ads and/or other lead generation sources.
 Each client has their own niche so it is worth experimenting in different channels and micro-communities!

-3. A potential lead sees your ad and calls the number – Make the call to action as simple as possible!
+3. A potential lead sees your ad and calls the number: Make the call to action as simple as possible!

-4. You route the call to the buyer – Nimbata allows you to setup up simple or advanced call routing, ensuring your customers always receive the call.
+4. You route the call to the buyer: Nimbata allows you to setup up simple or advanced call routing, ensuring your customers always receive the call.

-5. Your customer receives the call and pays you for it – With call recording, call transcriptions and advanced reporting, you can prove to your customer that the call resulted in an appointment or sale, and gain the commission you have agreed!
+5. Your customer receives the call and pays you for it: With call recording, call transcriptions and advanced reporting, you can prove to your customer that the call resulted in an appointment or sale, and gain the commission you have agreed!

 Are phone leads still worth it today?

-Yes!
-Even though digital interactions are becoming more popular and younger generations seem to prefer them, phone calls are still a huge source of high-quality leads.
 The fact that phone calls are more personal and direct and bring solutions and answers more quickly, means that they won’t be going anywhere for a long, long time.

 The total number of unique mobile users grew by 93 million in 2020-2021 and continues to grow by 1.8% each year.